Overview

 The programme is structured to promote independent research, with personalised supervision and access to cutting-edge laboratories and dissection facilities included.
 Additional support includes workshops in scientific writing, grant applications, and career development.

 You’ll receive comprehensive training in research methodologies, imaging techniques, and anatomical modelling.
-Interdisciplinary learning is at the heart of all our programmes and therefore collaborative opportunities with clinical departments and research teams will further enhance the practical relevance of your studies.
+Interdisciplinary learning is at the heart of our programmes and therefore collaborative opportunities with clinical departments and research teams enhance the practical relevance of studies.